codediodeio/rektor-db/README.md

 * Written in Go for fast performance and minimal resource usage.

 ## Installation
 Rektor is still in development and not yet available for installation.
 However, we are actively seeking investors to help us bring Rektor to market.
-If you are interested in learning more about our vision and becoming a part of our team, please contact us at info@rektor.com.
+If you are interested in learning more about our vision and becoming a part of our team, please contact us at info@rektor.tech.

 ## Examples
 Here's an example of how to use Rektor in your Go code: